sigurdru/FYS3150/Project1/README.md

 ```
 bash run.sh slow n      # with the slow, general algorithm
 bash run.sh fast n      # with the fast, specialized algorithm
+bash run.sh LU n        # with the LU decomposition algorithm
 ```
 This will write the results to file and plot them.